Questions regarding SHIPPING, DELIVERY, INSTALLATION

 - WHAT FORMS OF PAYMENT DO YOU ACCEPT?

-- • We accept payments by Visa, MasterCard, American Express*, cash, check, and wire transfers.
+- • We accept payments by Visa, MasterCard, American Express*, check, and wire transfers.

-- • For international transactions, wire payments are preferred but credit cards are generally accepted after we clear the purchase with the credit card company by phone.
+- • For international transactions, wire payments are preferred but credit cards are generally accepted after you clear the purchase with the bank/credit card company by phone.

-- * Please note that due to American Express’s billing practices, we cannot fully refund a purchase made by American Express.
+- * Due to American Express’s billing practices, we cannot fully refund a purchase made by American Express.

 - DO YOU OFFER PAYMENT PLANS?